Family Medicine Residency

 PGY-2 and PGY-3 residents each do two one-half months of night float.
 Night float is from 7 p.m. to 7 a.m.
 Sunday thru Thursday.
 On Friday morning, the resident will have their continuity clinic.
 Occasionally, PGY-2 and PGY-3 residents are assigned weekend call when there are not enough PGY-1 residents to cover the entire weekend.

-Meal tickets that can be redeemed in the hospital cafeteria are provided to residents when they are on-call.
+Meal tickets that can be redeemed in the hospital cafeteria are provided to residents when they are assigned to call on Friday night or on Saturday.

 Please refer to the Resident Benefits link.